pdmosses/metaborg.github.io/docs/references/syntax/configuration.md

  - ``minimal``: Only log the start and end of a parse, including a measurement of total parse time (including imploding and tokenization).
  - ``parsing``: Log all standard parsing events (such as stack and parse forest operations, action execution, etc.) but no variant-specific events (e.g. related to recovery).
  - ``recovery``: Log the recovery iterations and the recovery productions that are applied.

-!!! todo
-    Whenever changing any of these configurations, clean the project before rebuilding.

-!!! todo
-    Write documentation on how to use SDF3 outside of Spoofax